 Sleepwalk With Me

 When an aspiring comedian chooses to ignore his true feelings, his anxieties manifest themselves in increasingly hilarious sleepwalking incidents.
 Directed by Mike Birbiglia.
 With Mike Birbiglia, Lauren Ambrose and James Rebhorn.
 Rated PG-13.
 USA.
 90 minutes.

 All classes at the Main Library will be held in the Third Floor Computer Lab, Bedford & Broad Streets, Stamford.
 Generously supported by the Friends of The Ferguson Library.
 Call 203 351-8221 or 203 351-8222 for information.

 One-on-One Computer Instruction

-Individualized lessons on the computer available in Spanish, French, Arabic, Russian and Haitian Creole.
-Call 203 351-8228 for an appointment.
+Individualized lessons on the computer available in English, Spanish, French, Arabic, Russian and Haitian Creole.
+To schedule an appointment contact the World Languages and Literacy Librarian at 203 351-8228.